 “I do not like this at all,” Findecano said.
 “Even in an out of the way place like this, there should be a fire going for cooking, and someone to look after the inn.”

 Beebop nodded and then froze as he heard a sound from the floor above them.
 He motioned for everyone to remain silent and signaled for Luthien, Findecano, and Aidan to follow him.
 They padded through the inn and found two staircases.
 Findecano and Luthien went up the main stairs while Beebop and Aidan went to the back stairs.
 They crept up the stairs as quietly as they could, hoping that a creaky board wouldn’t betray their presence.
 They reached the upper floor and noted there were six doors leading to different rooms.
-They started on Findecano’s end, opening each door quietly and peering in.
+The search started on Findecano’s end, and they opened each door quietly and peered inside.
 Finding nothing in the first room, they opened the next two doors and found nothing.
 At the fourth door, Aidan eagerly turned the knob and swung the door open.
 As the door swung, a figure rushed out at them, bowling Aidan over and knocking Beebop against the wall.
 The figure ran down the back stairs and headed through the kitchen.
 As the group upstairs came running down, they heard a commotion from the kitchen and they burst into that room, alert and ready to fight.
 They just as quickly dropped their fighting posture as they found a small figure thrashing on the floor, struggling under the combined weight of Maggie, Laura, and Nana.
 Dylan stood back from them a little bit, eyes wide open at the scene before him.
 Beebop went into the common room and retrieved his pack.
 From his pack he drew a couple of long zip ties and quickly secured the arms and legs of the figure on the floor.
 Nana, Laura, and Maggie scrambled to their feet and straightened their clothes.
 They were all breathing hard and had anger and fear mixed in their expressions.

 “What happened?”
 Beebop asked Nana after making sure they were uninjured.